Microfinance Institutions

 Beneficiaries range from SMEs, farmers, and rural enterprises to households and communities that rely on improved infrastructure and services.
 Target groups often include low-income and marginalized populations, projects with strong positive externalities, and users of public and social infrastructure such as transport, education, water, and energy systems[92].

-Where DFIs Fit in the Ecosystem
+Where They Fit in the Ecosystem

 DFIs occupy the space between public aid and private capital.
 They function as connectors, translating development priorities into investable opportunities while reducing risk for commercial financiers[93].
 By doing so, they integrate public objectives into market mechanisms rather than operating in parallel to them.